-Discover the phenomenal photography opportunities of Yellowstone’s quiet season, during the heart of winter when wildlife is more plentiful than people.
+Discover phenomenal photography opportunities during Yellowstone’s quiet season, when wildlife is more plentiful than people.
 Yellowstone and Grand Teton national parks contain the largest concentration of free-roaming wildlife in the Lower 48, a nature photographer’s grail—and winter is the best season to capture striking images of animals against the frozen white backdrop.
-Shaggy bison forage for food, their coats rimmed in frost, nostrils creating steam clouds in the frozen air.
+Shaggy bison forage for food, their coats rimmed in frost, nostrils creating steam clouds in the frigid air.
 Elk congregate in vast herds on the floor of Jackson Hole.
-In the remote reaches of the Lamar Valley we search for wolves, hoping to silently snap the stealthy predators as they move through the powder in the distance.
+In the remote reaches of the Lamar Valley, search for wolves, hoping to snap the stealthy predators as they move through the powder in the distance.
 This all-encompassing nature adventure promises exquisite rewards for photographers!

 Yellowstone's Ultimate Wolf & Wildlife Photography Opportunity

-In Yellowstone and the Grand Tetons, tremendous natural forces and elements come together to create a spectacular backdrop for wildlife and nature photography, especially in winter with the play of light on a frosty white canvas.
-While most outfitters offer short partial-day trips through a limited section of the parks, our comprehensive winter journey includes not only Yellowstone and the Tetons, but the National Elk Refuge in Jackson Hole, too, among other photogenic locations.
-Our guide is a professional photographer and a seasoned naturalist.
-And because we travel with such a small group, you won't find a more personalized and immersive experience.
-Read more about what sets our photo expedition apart!
+In Yellowstone and the Grand Tetons, tremendous natural forces come together to create a spectacular backdrop for wildlife and nature photography, especially as winter's light plays upon a frosty white canvas.
+While most other outfitters offer shorter day trips through a limited section of the parks, our comprehensive winter journey includes not only Yellowstone and Grand Teton, but the National Elk Refuge in Jackson Hole and other photogenic locations.
+Learn more about what sets our photo expedition apart:

-Explore Areas of the National Parks that Most Visitors Miss Our winter photography expedition was developed specifically for those who want to capture images of the region’s wildlife and iconic landscapes.
-Our long history of operating in Yellowstone means you’ll benefit from our decades of experience in knowing where the best wildlife photography opportunities lie.
-You’ll explore areas of the parks that independent travelers and guests aboard standard bus tours will certainly never see.
+Explore Areas of the National Parks That Most Visitors Miss Our winter photography expedition was developed specifically for those who want to capture images of wildlife and iconic landscapes.
+Our long history in Yellowstone means you’ll benefit from our decades of experience in knowing where the best wildlife photography opportunities lie.
+We explore areas of the parks that independent travelers and guests aboard standard bus tours never see.